What is administration

 If you were to strip all of this away however then you may find that the core business model is able to generate more than enough money to sustain the current enterprise.
 If your business model is sound, then you have two options.

-CVA – what is administration
+CVA – what is an administration

 If you have a predictable amount of cash flow and you have a good amount of assets, then there’s a high chance that the administrator can then raise enough money to pay a large portion of the debt.
 It may be that a formal arrangement can be reached without having to liquidate the business at all.
 This would normally come in the form of a CVA.

-A CVA gives the company in question a chance to restructure their liabilities, or even exit any unprofitable parts of the business.
+A CVA gives the company in question a chance to restructure its liabilities, or even exit any unprofitable parts of the business.
 In some instances, a lease agreement can be rescheduled.
 Some businesses have had debts written off in the past as well and this can come with considerable benefits.

 The administrator may well decide to recommend a pre-pack administration.
 If this is the case, then the assets and the business of the older company will then be sold to a new company.
-They may or they may not be owned by the directors of the existing company.
+They may or may not be owned by the directors of the existing company.
 The debts will remain with the existing company, but the new company can then start a clean slate.

 This is often called a pre-pack.
 Before this kind of sale can be executed, the administrator needs to do their bit to try and demonstrate that the option is in fact beneficial for the creditors and that it would also result in a much higher return when compared to another procedure.